sunglee42/rp_usbdisplay_linux6x/README.md

 # RoboPeak/DFRobot 2.8" USB TFT Driver

-This repository is made for Linux 6.x,I don't know if it work on older version.
+This repository is made for Linux 6.12, I don't know if it work on older version.
 only knows 6.x has changed for framebuffer things and this source can work on it.

-as you know, the old repository(pimoroni or robopeak) can't work anymore.
+As you know, the old repository(pimoroni or robopeak) can't work anymore.
-so I modified and cleaned pimoroni's version using AI, now it can work on 6.x.
+so I modified and cleaned pimoroni's version using AI, now it can work on 6.12.

+According to subsequent confirmation, this version of code will only work until 6.12.
+6.13+ will change things again, need to fixed for work.
+I might do it later...

 Manufacturer's repository
 https://github.com/robopeak/rpusbdisp